 Your first step should always be to reach out and ask for support.
 At the very least, let someone you trust know where you’re at and what you’re dealing with.
 If you’re currently working with a counsellor or therapist, you should reach out to them as well.
 If not, it might be worth looking into therapy resources online.

 This will help provide you with an outside perspective on your current situation and open up the conversation for new tools or methods to try out.
 It can also be helpful to just hear that you’re not alone.

 In the case of the One Project member I mentioned earlier, our private Facebook group was able to provide a lot of immediate advice and support that she says helped her a lot.
-Later that week, she said she was able to see her doctor and talk through what she was experiencing as well.

 Assess your current situation

 Take some time to write or map out everything that relates to where you’re at right now: worries, fears, challenges, stresses, workload, responsibilities, and anything else related to your current situation.
 Is there anything that sticks out to you?